The Hip Hop Archive — by Ask Hip Hop

 Share on FacebookShare on Twitter

 Under the Profile umbrella, the duo released their biggest single to date, “It Takes Two.”
-The track spread like wildfire ushering record sales of their debut album that shared the same name to the top of the charts.
-The single became one of the biggest hits of the year and was huge club anthem eventually taking it to platinum status.
+The track spread like wildfire, ushering record sales of their debut album — which shared the same name — to the top of the charts.
+The single became one of the biggest hits of the year and was a massive club anthem, eventually reaching platinum status.

 Following the success of their hit single, Rob Base and DJ E-Z Rock released another hit, “Joy and Pain,” in which they sampled the widely popular Frankie Beverly and Maze classic by the same name.
-They also released, “Get On The Dance Floor” which was not as successful as their other two singles but still performed well which further pushed their debut album to also achieve platinum status.
+They also released “Get On The Dance Floor,” which was not as successful as their other two singles but still performed well and helped push their debut album to platinum status as well.

-But the success that Rob Base and DJ E-Z Rock attained would soon wither into oblivion.
-The duo was hoping to build off their wildly popular song and album but their success suddenly became undone by legal problems and private issues.
-They faced legal troubles because of the Frankie Beverly sample used for the popular single “Joy and Pain” in which the singer threatened action against the rap stars.
-In addition, DJ E-Z Rock disappeared from the limelight and the public was never given a definitive reason what the specifics were behind his departure.
-Fans were told he left the group due to personal problems, thus leaving Rob Base to shoulder the burden alone.
+The success that Rob Base and DJ E-Z Rock attained would soon be tested by legal and personal turbulence.
+The duo faced legal troubles because of the Frankie Beverly sample used for “Joy and Pain,” in which the singer threatened action against the rap stars.
+At the same time, DJ E-Z Rock stepped away from the limelight.
+Fans were told he left the group due to personal problems, though a definitive public explanation was never given, leaving Rob Base to continue on his own.

 Related Posts